Manhattan (New York City)

 - Part of: New York City (one of five boroughs)

-- Region: Island between Hudson and East Rivers
+- Region: Island between the Hudson River, East River, and Harlem River

-- Known For: Times Square, Wall Street, Central Park, Broadway
+- Known For: Times Square, Wall Street, Central Park, Broadway, museums, and skyline views

-- Landmark Parks: Central Park, The High Line
+- Landmark Parks: Central Park, The High Line, Battery Park, Washington Square Park

-- Cultural Icons: Empire State Building, MET, Statue of Liberty
+- Cultural Icons: Empire State Building, The Met, Rockefeller Center, Statue of Liberty access

-- Ideal For: Tourists, theater lovers, history buffs, urban explorers
+- Ideal For: Sightseers, theater lovers, history buffs, food lovers, museumgoers, and urban explorers

 How Manhattan Connects to Long Island

-While Manhattan and Long Island are geographically distinct, they’re intricately connected through history, transit, and daily life.
+While Manhattan and Long Island are geographically distinct, they’re deeply connected through history, transit, work, and everyday life.
 Thousands of Long Islanders commute into Manhattan each day via the Long Island Rail Road, and many Long Island families have roots in the city.
-Whether catching a Broadway show, working in Midtown, or enjoying the museums and parks, visiting Manhattan is a regular – and often essential – part of life for Long Islanders seeking the pulse of the world’s most famous city.
+Whether catching a Broadway show, working in Midtown, meeting friends downtown, or spending a day at the museums and parks, visiting Manhattan is a regular part of life for many Long Islanders.